 So much is observed or at least assumed.
-Then we propose the axiom that a concord corresponds to a ratio of numbers that is either multiple or part-again.
-As the commentators point out, this axiom does not correspond exactly to the observed reality.
-Nonetheless, be he Euclid or somebody else, the author of the Sectio Canonis uses the axiom to argue as follows.
-Since the double octave has a mean (namely the octave), it cannot be part-again; so it must be multiple, and therefore the octave itself must be multiple.
-Similarly, the fifth and the fourth cannot be multiple, so they are part-again.
-The least multiple ratio, namely the additional the double, is composed of the two greatest part-again ratios, namely the halfagain (ἡμιόλιος, half-whole or "hemiolic") and the third-again (ἑπίτριτος, "epitritic").
+Then, following Euclid, or whoever wrote the Sectio Canonis, we propose the axiom that a concord corresponds to a ratio of numbers that is either multiple or part-again.
+As the modern commentators point out, this axiom does not correspond exactly to the observed reality.
+Nonetheless, the author of the Sectio Canonis uses the axiom to argue as follows.
+Since the double octave has a mean (namely the octave), it cannot be part-again, since a part-again ratio can have no mean (in modern terms, (n+1)/n is never a square).
+Thus the double octave must be a multiple ratio, and therefore the octave itself must be multiple (since n^2 never measures $(n+1)^2$).
+Similarly, the fifth and the fourth cannot be multiple, since their doubles are not; so the fifth and the fourth are part-again.
+The least multiple ratio, namely the double, is composed of the two greatest part-again ratios, namely the half-again (ἡμιόλιος, half-whole or "hemiolic") and the third-again (ἐπίτριτος, "epitritic").
 Therefore these three ratios must correspond respectively to the octave, the fifth, and the fourth.